apollographql/federation/README.md

 1. **Federation 2** is the current `main` branch.
 Installing `latest` from npm is the most recent published code from `main`.
 2. **Prior releases** are located under the `version-0.x` branch.
 This comprises all 0.x packages previously released.
 Installing `latest-1` from npm is the most recent published code from `version-0.x`.

-## Who is Apollo?

-[Apollo](https://apollographql.com/) builds open-source tools and commercial services to make application development easier, better, and accessible to more people.
-We help you ship faster with:

-* [GraphOS](https://www.apollographql.com/graphos) - The platform for building, managing, and scaling a supergraph: a unified network of your organization's microservices and their data sources—all composed into a single distributed API.
-* [Apollo Federation](https://www.apollographql.com/federation) – The industry-standard open architecture for building a distributed graph.
-* [Apollo Connectors](https://www.apollographql.com/docs/graphos/schema-design/connectors) are built on Federation.
-* Use the [Apollo Router](https://github.com/apollographql/router) to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.
-* [Apollo Client](https://github.com/apollographql/apollo-client) – The most popular GraphQL client for the web.
-Apollo also builds and maintains [Apollo iOS](https://github.com/apollographql/apollo-ios) and [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin).
-* [Apollo Server](https://www.apollographql.com/docs/apollo-server/) – A production-ready JavaScript GraphQL server that connects to any microservice, API, or database.
-Compatible with all popular JavaScript frameworks and deployable in serverless environments.

-## Learn how to build with Apollo

-Check out the [Odyssey](https://odyssey.apollographql.com/) learning platform, the perfect place to start your GraphQL journey with videos and interactive code challenges.
-Join the [Apollo Community](https://community.apollographql.com/) to interact with and get technical help from the GraphQL community.

 ## Licensing